Description

 property represents the local position of the game object within its parent.
 It is a Vector3

-value that specifies the position of the game object relative to its parent object's origin.
-This property is useful for manipulating the position of a game object in a local context, allowing for transformations that are relative to the parent object rather than the world.
+value that specifies the position relative to the parent object's origin.
+This property is useful for manipulating the position of a game object in a local context, without affecting its global position in the scene.

 Usage